 Congratulations to all runners who have been successful in securing a place in the 2022 Great North Run.
 Whether you are well into your training plan or yet to get started it is likely that you have considered whether to include sports massage into your schedule.
 Whilst it is common to see elite athletes receiving sports massages pre- and post- events, it is often something that is overlooked by more amateur athletes and those who simply participate in sports for their own enjoyment and fitness.

 Here we look at what sports massage can offer to all individuals regardless of their participation level.

-What is Sports Massage and How is it of Benefit?
+What is a Sports Massage and how is it of benefit?

 During a sports massage the musculoskeletal system (muscles, tendons and ligaments) is manipulated using hands-on techniques in order to improve its efficiency.

 Sports massage is proven to release and reduce tension in muscles, improve circulation and encourage the removal of waste products such as lactic acid during high intensity activity and can help to relax the body.
 All of this helps promote recovery and reduces the chance of muscle injury.
 Those who are prone to overuse injuries often benefit from sports massage in between training sessions, as the muscles are allowed to relax and recover fully before the next session.
 In addition to the physical benefits, sports massage can help an athlete to mentally prepare for their activity or competition.

 Who Can Benefit From Sports Massage?